You are using an outdated browser. Please upgrade your browser to improve your experience.

 3. Apply for a grant of probate and complete an inheritance tax return

-You'll also need to complete an inheritance tax form at the same time.
-You'll need to know the value of the estate to make sure you complete the correct form.
+You'll need to complete an inheritance tax form at the same time.
+You'll need to know the value of the estate to make sure you complete the right form.
 You should also account for any income tax or capital gains tax.

 4. Tell the necessary people and pay off any debts

-Place a notice in the Gazette(www.thegazette.co.uk opens in a new tab) to give persons owed money by the deceased the chance to claim what they are owed.
-This will protect the executor from responsibility for any debts.
+Place a notice in the Gazette(www.thegazette.co.uk opens in a new tab) so that anyone owed money by the deceased has chance to claim it.
+This protects the executor from responsibility for any debts.

 Make sure payments due such as taxes, bills and any debts of the deceased are paid.